tsmilan/moodle-tool_pdfpages/README.md

 Use of the converter requires programmatic access, there in no frontend associated with this plugin, so you need to develop another module, or add this plugin to the dependencies of an existing Moodle plugin.

-> Only users with the system or module level capability `tool/pdfpages:generatepdf` can conducted conversions, as this is required to create the single use access key for the headless browser session.
+> Only users with the system or module level capability `tool/pdfpages:generatepdf` can conduct conversions, as this is required to create the single use access key for the headless browser session.

 - Create a converter instance using the factory passing in a converter name (`chromium` or `wkhtmltopdf`) or you can leave it empty to grab the first enabled converter found (if no converters are configured correctly, an exception will be thrown):
 ```php